Capel St Andrew

-Historically Capel had a Church which stood at the crossroads.
 It was demolished around 1539 in the reign of Henry VIII during the reformation but evidence of the graveyard has been found in the field opposite.
-This is referred to locally as Brickles.
-Bricks were made from clay dug from a local pit as there is a vein of London clay running through the area.
+This is referred to locally as ‘Brickles' as bricks were made from clay dug from a local vein of London clay ruing through the area.

-To celebrate the millennium the villagers of Capel raised enough money to have an unusual village sign erected near the crossroads.
+To celebrate the millennium villagers of Capel raised money to have the unusual village sign erected near the crossroads.
 The pictures shows our statue of St Andrew, the patron saint of fisherman, seen holding an eel alongside the church.

 Tangham Forest, which is Forestry Commission land, is a wonderful area to visit with rows of tall pine trees growing as a renewable source of timber, together with many deciduous trees and large open play areas, a specially built mountain bike course and many miles of cycling tracks between the trees.
 There is also an excellent camping and caravan site during Spring and Summer so a perfect place for all the family - plus the dog!